Our Blog

 Sizing Requirements

-Because exterior doors serve as the main entrance and exit points in a building, they are almost always larger and heavier than interior doors.
+Because exterior doors serve as entry way doors and doors to outside, they are almost always larger and heavier than interior doors.
 Due to their extra thickness, exterior doors are designed with protection from the elements in mind rather than usability.
 Today, many exterior doors also include ADA-compliant features, such as guidelines for clear width and vertical clearances.
 According to ADA accessibility standards, the door should be at least 32 inches wide and 80 inches tall.

 modern oversized door style